 It is said one does not need many friends, just a few good ones.
 As I look back on my life, I can see it is true.
 The faithful few are the ones who matter.
 As I’m pondering the benefit of friendship, it is good to know the Lord Himself calls those who are in personal relationship with Him, His friends.
 Wow.
 I am a friend of God.
 How can this be?
 And I can’t let it go unsaid that Jesus is the best friend of all.
 But it is through His person and character we find qualities for earthly friends.
 We have all we need in Him, but He gives us people to love because He knows we need community.

 My husband and I left some precious friends in Rhode Island when we moved to Mississippi.
 But this past weekend, one flew here for a visit.
-She was with us a couple of days and then she, myself and my husband drove to Louisiana to see a mutual friend get married.
-A weekend completely about friendship.
+She was with us a couple of days, and then she, myself, and my husband drove to Louisiana to see a mutual friend get married.
+A weekend entirely about friendship.
 These times are to be cherished.

 So what do you think matters when it comes to friendship?
 Here’s my list…

-- Loyalty or Faithfulness – This women will stand by you, doesn’t breathe a word of your confidence, and prays.
+- Loyalty or Faithfulness – This woman will stand by you, doesn’t breathe a word of your confidence, and prays.
 Years later, she is still adding value to your life.

-- Spiritually Compatible – This women pursues God.
+- Spiritually Compatible – This woman pursues God.
 She cares about what God cares about.
 She listens when godly advice is given.

-- Appreciation – This women sees your kingdom contribution and appreciates your service to Him and all your other roles in life.
+- Appreciation – This woman sees your kingdom contribution and appreciates your service to Him and all your other roles in life.
 There is no jealousy, only support.

 “Friendship is unnecessary, like philosophy, like art….
 It has no survival value; rather it is one of those things which give value to survival.”
 C. S. Lewis